Come Dancing with The Kinks: Content

+Release

+The compilation contains thirteen tracks released as singles, including one non-album single, and six album tracks.

-The original 1986 CD version varies from the original LP release, removing Sleepwalker, Catch Me Now I'm Falling, and Misfits entirely.
-This version also has the longer album version of Don't Forget to Dance.
+The original 1986 CD version varies from the original LP release, removing "Sleepwalker", "Catch Me Now I'm Falling", and "Misfits" entirely.
+The CD also has the longer 4:40 album version of "Don't Forget to Dance".
 Aside from the removal of those three tracks, the running order is maintained.
-These changes result in a new runtime of 69:53.
+These changes result in a shorter runtime of 69:53.